mildronize/blog-jekyll/_posts/2015-07-02-How-to-compile-and-install-gnome-builder-on-debian.md

     $ tar -Jxvf GNOME_BUILDER_3_16_3.tar.xz
     ```

-4. go to the directory which you extract
+4. go to the directory which you extracted

     ```bash
     $ cd GNOME_BUILDER_3_16_3
     ```

-5. Exxcute `autogen.sh` and run `make`
+5. Execute `autogen.sh` and run `make`

     ```bash
     $ ./autogen.sh
     $ make
     ```

 All done!, Let's enjoy the editor on our Gnome

-Next post, I will post how I know the prerequisite package for compiling C source.
+Next post, I will post how I know the prerequisite packages for compiling C source.

 Bye.